casbloem/vue-luxon/readme.md

 });
 ```

-You can also override the default settings per method/filter easily.
+You can also override the default settings per method/filter easily:

 ```javascript
 {{ datetimeString | luxon({ settings }) }}